saif031197/US-Traffic-accidents/README.md

 | *Changes to the Dashboard* | *This step will be implemented if the dataset is updated by the author in the near future or if any additional algorithms are to be implemented.* | *05/04/2020*|

+### Research Citations:
+1. Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, and Rajiv Ramnath.
+“A Countrywide Traffic Accident Dataset.”, 2019.

+This paper presents a country-wide traffic accident dataset along with some insights on the spatiotemporal characteristics of accidents in the dataset.
+The dataset includes important contextual information such as environmental stimuli.
+Through a comprehensive process of data collection, integration and augmentation the authors have created a large-scale publicly available database of accident information.

+2. Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, Radu Teodorescu, and Rajiv Ramnath.
+"Accident Risk Prediction based on Heterogeneous Sparse Data: New Dataset and Insights."
+In proceedings of the 27th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems, ACM, 2019.

+To address the challenges in existing studies like using small-scale datasets with limited coverage, being dependent on extensive sets of data, and being not applicable for real-time purposes, the paper proposes  a new solution for real-time traffic accident prediction using easy-to-obtain, but sparse data based on a deep neural-network model.
+This model utilizes a variety of data attributes such as traffic events, weather data, points-of-interest, and time.
+The paper also shows the impact of traffic information, time and points-of-interest data for real-time accident prediction.

+3. [https://www.kaggle.com/biphili/road-accidents-in-us] - Road Accidents in US.

+The above kaggle kernel link helped us in understanding the dataset more clearly and also the preprocessing steps performed in it inspired some of our preprocessing steps.
+The kernel had many visualizations and gave us  some valuable insights on the dataset.